amandamomenzadeh/ML-Biology-or-Bias/readme.md

-# Machine learning Predicts the onset of diabetic complications from a snapshot of electronic health records
+# Machine learning predicts the onset of diabetic complications from a snapshot of electronic health records

 Link to preprint: [add link here](medrxiv.org)